 anti-anxiety meds, or drugs such as Celexa or Lexapro that manage

-can alleviate obsessive-compulsive issues as well, but may inhibit
+can alleviate these issues, but may inhibit your

-control issue you may have acquired while shutting-down
+issue you may have adopted while shutting-down your emotional awareness.

-bypassing emotions and instincts to the extent that you've dissociated
+emotions and instincts to the extent that you've dissociated from

-from vital feelings and senses in your body, and you're literally
+vital feelings and senses in your body.
+This means, you're literally

 functioning on 'automatic pilot.'
 To put this metaphorically, when